Goucher College: Rankings and reputation

 In the U.S. News & World Report annual college rankings for 2025, Goucher tied for 126th among national liberal arts colleges, tied for 10th in Most Innovative Schools, tied for 71st in Social Mobility, and 7th in Study Abroad.
 Forbes in 2019 ranked Goucher at 138 in Liberal Arts Universities, 161 in the Northeast, 272 nationally among private colleges, and 410 overall among the best 650 colleges and universities in the U.S. In 2024, Washington Monthly ranked Goucher 58th among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

-The Princeton Review included Goucher in its 2019 edition of the "Best 384 Colleges" and ranked it No. 5 in "Most Popular Study Abroad Program.”
+The Princeton Review included Goucher in its 2019 edition of the "Best 384 Colleges" and ranked it No. 5 in "Most Popular Study Abroad Program".
 Goucher was recognized as a top producer of Fulbright scholars by The Chronicle of Higher Education in 2018.
 It was also profiled in the book Colleges that Change Lives by Loren Pope as one of forty institutions.
 The school was one of the first in the country to require a study abroad of all undergraduates, along with Susquehanna University and Soka University of America.

 Admissions

 Goucher's admissions process is rated as "selective" by U.S. News & World Report.
 For the class of 2022, Goucher received 3,474 applications and had an acceptance rate of 79%.
 Goucher has been SAT-optional since 2006.

 In 2014, the school received national coverage when it announced it would accept video-only applications without transcripts, essays, or test scores.
 The decision was criticized by some who suggested that doing so represented a lowering of standards.
 The school defended the decision as part of an effort to increase diversity among the student body and later reported that the average GPA of students admitted via the video application process met or exceeded that of students who submitted traditional applications.
-For 2021, the average matriculated student's GPA was 3.14, with those reporting, the average SAT score was 1200, and average ACT score was 25.
+For 2021, the average matriculated student's GPA was 3.14; among students who reported test scores, the average SAT score was 1200 and the average ACT score was 25.